Hartford Art Galleries, Museums, Supplies & More

 Framing art supply stores Hartford lessons near you studios

-Art walking tours can be a lot of fun when the weather is nice:
+Art walking tours near you can be a lot of fun when the weather is nice:

-The Hartford Art & Monuments Walk is a walking tour on the sidewalks that highlights some of the city’s important sculpture and monuments, such as those at the Butler-McCook House, City Hall, the Wadsworth Athenaeum, the State Capitol, and Bushnell Park.
+The Hartford Art & Monuments Walk is a walking tour on the sidewalks that highlights some of the city’s important sculpture and monuments like those at the Butler-McCook House, City Hall, the Wadsworth Athenaeum, the State Capitol, and Bushnell Park.

 Sculptures & Statues

-You might also want to take some photos of these statues and sculptures:
+You might also want to take some photos of these statues and sculptures in your area:

 • Nathan Hale at 669-615 Main St